-Disha Patani Is Glad That Her Boyfriend Tiger Shroff Returned From Serbia In One Piece!
+Disha Patani Is Glad To See Boyfriend Tiger Shroff Return From Serbia In One Piece!

-After the blockbuster success of Baaghi and Baaghi 2, Tiger Shroff will be seen once again in an action-packed avatar in the third installment of the franchise.
-The actor who is currently busy with the shooting for this action flick, recently returned back from the Serbia schedule of the film.
+After the blockbuster success of Baaghi and Baaghi 2, Tiger Shroff will be seen once again in an action-packed avatar in the third instalment of the franchise.
+The actor, who is currently busy with the shooting of this action flick, recently returned from the Serbia schedule of the film.

-The actor earlier suffered from minor cuts and scraps on his back while shooting for the movie.
-Recently, Tiger posted a short video of his look from Baaghi 3 with a tune playing the background.
-His caption for it read, "Looking back at something special...and glad came out of those 40 days in one piece #baaghi3."
+The actor earlier suffered minor cuts on his back while shooting for the movie.
+Recently, Tiger posted a short video of his look from Baaghi 3 with a tune playing in the background.
+His caption read, "Looking back at something special...and glad came out of those 40 days in one piece #baaghi3."

 View this post on Instagram